Budgeting for Beginners

 The line can get blurry between the two but only you can decide (by being brutally honest with yourself) where expenses fall for you.

 The idea is that you break your pay check into following buckets like this:

-There are two practical things I believe help with managing money effectively.
+There are two practical things I believe help with managing money effectively, and work well for beginners who are starting to budget.
 They are to have the right systems and to choose a budget that works with your particular personality.